a personal note from our president

 I love F3.

-Do you know the funny thing?
 In 1991 He knew what I would grow to love.
-He knew.
-After I surrendered, He helped a floundering sinner get on a path to discover and unfold wonders that He had planned all along from the beginning.
+He knew the triumphs that would come.
+He knew the trials that would come.
+After I surrendered, He helped a floundering sinner get on a path that leads to the shining city.
+To that end – one day I will be home.

 Deo Volente